Tyler Stephenson Player Props: Reds vs. Rockies

-After batting .263 with a double, a home run, three walks and six RBI in his past 10 games, Tyler Stephenson and the Cincinnati Reds face the Colorado Rockies (who will start Austin Gomber) at 7:10 PM ET on Monday.
+The Cincinnati Reds, including Tyler Stephenson (batting .263 in his past 10 games, with a double, a home run, three walks and six RBI), take on starting pitcher Noah Davis and the Colorado Rockies at Great American Ball Park, Tuesday at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Astros.
+In his previous game he had a hitless performance (0-for-4) against the Rockies.

 Tyler Stephenson Game Info & Props vs. the Rockies